 I’ve always hated debt with a passion.
 Though I took out student loans to afford college, I didn’t get my first credit card until age 28 because I feared debt so much.

 After I paid off my student loans a few months ago, I committed to being debt-free for the rest of my life.

 Though many people think mortgages are “good debt,” I don’t believe in distinguishing between “good” and “bad” debt.
 It’s debt — plain and simple.
 I don’t want half a million dollars of debt hanging over my head, especially if it’s for something I’m not even into.

 No, I don’t want to be house rich and cash poor.
-I’ll rent and have the flexibility to move as and when it pleases me.
-And if something breaks, I’ll just call my landlord, and they can fix it.
+I’ll rent and have the flexibility to move where and when it pleases me.
+And if something breaks, I’ll just call my landlord, and he can fix it.